Accessibility statement for Change the address on your vehicle log book (V5C)

 This website is run by DVLA.
 We want as many people as possible to be able to use this website.
 For example, you should be able to:

-• change colours, contrast levels and fonts
+• change colours, contrast levels and fonts using browser or device settings

-• zoom in up to 300% without the text spilling off the screen
+• zoom in up to 400% without the text spilling off the screen

-• navigate most of the website using speech recognition software
+• navigate most of the website using a keyboard or speech recognition software

 • listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)